nashape/docs/rebuild.md

 does asset caching and asset precompilation - merging javascript and css files into a single file for each, and compressing these.
 This significantly helps website performance.

+### Community

+Rails has a significantly larger active community than Kohana (PHP has many different frameworks where Ruby has coalesced around Rails and Sinatra).

+Rails is also a mature technology having been around since 2005, with Rails 4 being released in the near future.

+This means there is a wealth of support and material to help develop in Rails.

 ##  3. Database